 When Will You Learn the Results?

 The biopsy taken by your dentist will be sent to the laboratory where an oral pathologist performs a careful evaluation of the tissue.
 Most results can be given within two to three days of the biopsy.
-Once the notes have been received from the pathologist, you and your dentist will develop a treatment plan for your diagnosis.
+Once the pathology report is received you will be notified of the diagnosis, you and your dentist will develop a treatment plan for your diagnosis.

 How Can You Protect Yourself?